LouisBeke/docs/latest/payments/stripe.md

 ### 7. Test your configuration

-Head over to the Jexactyl Storefront and click the 'Balance' tab.
+Head over to the foxxnode Storefront and click the 'Balance' tab.
 Once you're there, attempt to buy `x` credits with Stripe.
 If the page redirects to a Stripe purchase portal, congrats!
 You've successfully set up and configured Stripe.

-?> If you run into issues while getting started with PayPal, let us know in the [Jexactyl Discord](https://discord.com/invite/qttGR4Z5Pk)
+?> If you run into issues while getting started with PayPal, let us know in the [foxxnode Discord](https://discord.com/invite/8ZmFEtfUKM)